pagopa/clamav-rest-service/README.md

 * REST API for invoking `clamd` commands via socket.
 API bindings are written with the Flask framework

+No authentication of any type is implemented whatsoever: be sure that your ClamAV REST service is adequately protected.

 ## Usage

 When running the application, you can find API docs at `/swagger-ui`.